vishalthombare/SpeechRecognizing/README.md

 # SpeechRecognizing
-## Virtual assistenace using python
+## Virtual assistance using python